 According to research your car’s value automatically decreases the moment it leaves the car lot.
 And by next year, it will lose more than 20% of its value.
+You need gap insurance.

 For example, you acquired a car for $24,000, but the moment it rolled out of the store, you have already paid at least an extra $2,400 for taxes and fees.
 That is a total of $26,400, the amount of money you cashed out.
 Now, remember that, because this will shock you.

 After a year, you had a vehicular accident that totaled your car.
-If your insurer will ask the total value of your car, it would only appear to be at $19,200.
+If your insurer will ask the total value of your car, it would only appear to be $19,200.
 But don’t forget your deductibles.
 Let’s put it to a modest $500.
 Bringing it down to a value of only $18,700.